 The problem with the perfect lawn is that it wreaks havoc on both your wallet and the environment.
-Between 30 and 40 million acres of land in the U.S. are devoted to turfgrass (see Curbing the Lawn), and Americans collectively spend big bucks — about $40 billion annually — on seed, sod and chemicals.
+Between 30 and 40 million acres of land in the U.S. are devoted to turfgrass, and Americans collectively spend big bucks — about $40 billion annually — on seed, sod and chemicals.
 In Canada, which has around one tenth the population of the U.S., sales from all lawn care products have risen steadily over the past five years, to over $2 billion by 2007.

 Much of that money goes to products that “help” grass only in the most superficial ways and that degrade the soil, pollute any water they reach, and pose serious health threats to humans, their pets, and any wildlife in the area, including birds.
 As people become aware of these facts, attitudes towards conventional fertilizers and pesticides are beginning to change.
 In Canada, over 130 communities and two entire provinces have passed laws severely restricting pesticide use, so homeowners and city park services are going organic perforce.
 In the U.S., where municipalities in many states lack the power to pass such comprehensive laws, a number of cities and towns have restricted the use of pesticides on school grounds or in parks.
 Furthermore, while many pesticides remain legal in the States, more and more people are becoming aware of the strain that they place on the eco-system.
 All across North America, people are not only considering going green, but whether the perfect lawn is worth the long-term environmental price we’re paying for it.

 Many of us have inherited our lawns and our ideas about how to care for them from an earlier era, when pesticides seemed safe and water inexhaustible.
 Since the mid-1950s, when the ideal of the weed-free carpet-like lawn took shape, pesticides — meaning insecticides, herbicides, and fungicides — have often been used routinely and preemptively, with the result that synthetic chemicals are often overused on lawns.
 In fact, one 1996 survey found that more pesticides are used on turfgrass than on any other ornamental.
 It’s time to consider sustainable practices that enhance turf growth and reduce pests and diseases.